Pride & Prejudice poster

 Theme

-Mrs. Bennet declares "A single man of large fortune must be in want of a wife" - stating the theme about marriage, social prejudice, and the tension between marrying for security versus marrying for love.
+Mrs. Bennet declares that a single man in possession of a good fortune must be in want of a wife—stating the theme of marriage, class, and the tension between love and economic necessity that Elizabeth must navigate.

 3